WBBSE Solutions For Class 8 Geography Chapter 10 South America Topic A General Introduction And Physical Environment Of South America

 • South-east trade winds are interrupted by the Andes mountain resulting in a rain shadow area in the western part of the mountain.
 As a result, the Atacama desert is formed in the western part of the continent.

-• World’s largest tropical evergreen rainforest, the Selva, has developed in the Amazon River basin.
+• The world’s largest tropical evergreen rainforest, the Selva, has developed in the Amazon River basin.
 The average temperature and average annual rainfall of this forest are 25°C-27°C & 250cm-300 cm respectively.

 • The trees are found in the tropical evergreen.
 Forests are tall with strong and thick trunks and have very hard wood.
 The trees have big leaves with numerous stomata.